Landscape of the UK Science Engagement Training Community

 Interviewees represented the following groups in the UK science engagement training community:

-screen shot 2021 08 31 at 10.56.55 pm
+Screen Shot 2021 08 31 at 10.56.55 PM

 Prior to the interviews, we obtained informed consent and background information through an online questionnaire.
 The background survey revealed that around 6 in 10 people reported spending most or all of their time planning, conducting, or evaluating training.